-From a feature representation standpoint, small aerial objects typically smaller than $32 \times 32$ pixels contain extremely limited discriminative information.
-Their features are rapidly degraded through repeated downsampling, leading to weak representations~\cite{Luo2026UAV} and low signal-to-noise ratios~\cite{NIKOUEI2025200561}, especially under challenging aerial conditions such as low contrast~\cite{xia2026efsidetrefficientfrequencysemanticintegration}, motion blur~\cite{wang2025efficientfeaturefusionuav} and atmospheric distortion~\cite{Luo2026UAV}.
-In such cases, fine-grained structural cues, e.g., object boundaries and edge textures, become critical for distinguishing foreground from background, thereby requiring precise localization~\cite{drones9060429,Li2026MST}.
-Although feature pyramid networks preserve multi-scale representations, their cross-scale fusion is usually implemented via simple addition or concatenation, lacking explicit modeling of structural detail attenuation and cross-layer misalignment.
+From a feature representation standpoint, small aerial objects that are typically smaller than $32 \times 32$ pixels contain extremely limited discriminative information.
+Their features are rapidly degraded through repeated downsampling, leading to weak representations~\cite{Luo2026UAV} and low signal-to-noise ratios~\cite{NIKOUEI2025200561}.
+This degradation becomes more severe under challenging aerial conditions such as low contrast~\cite{xia2026efsidetrefficientfrequencysemanticintegration}, motion blur~\cite{wang2025efficientfeaturefusionuav}, and atmospheric distortion~\cite{Luo2026UAV}.
+In such cases, fine-grained structural cues, e.g., object boundaries and edge textures, become critical for distinguishing foreground from background and supporting precise localization~\cite{drones9060429,Li2026MST}.
+Although feature pyramid networks preserve multi-scale representations, their cross-scale fusion is usually implemented via simple addition or concatenation and lacks explicit modeling of structural detail attenuation and cross-layer misalignment.

-Existing methods enhance representation capacity by introducing auxiliary branches~\cite{drones9060429,ghiasi2019fpn}, attention mechanisms~\cite{drones9060429}, or refined fusion strategies~\cite{wang2025efficientfeaturefusionuav,guo2019augfpnimprovingmultiscalefeature}.
+Existing methods enhance representation capacity by introducing auxiliary branches~\cite{drones9060429}, attention mechanisms~\cite{drones9060429}, or refined fusion strategies~\cite{wang2025efficientfeaturefusionuav}.
 While effective, these designs often produce heterogeneous feature streams with distinct receptive field distributions and semantic biases.
 Conventional fusion implicitly assumes spatial and semantic compatibility across paths, making it difficult to explicitly suppress cross-path discrepancies.
 For small objects with inherently limited structural and semantic representations, even minor spatial misalignment can be amplified during bounding box regression, leading to localization instability and degraded robustness.
 Consequently, UAV small object detection is jointly constrained by structural detail attenuation and implicit cross-path fusion inconsistency.